Leroy McGahuey: Holt murders

 On January 23, 1960, while working as a logger in Mineral, McGahuey was arrested for sexually abusing an underage girl and held on $5,000 bail at the Lewis County Jail.
-On March 14, he was convicted of the charge and sentenced to a year of imprisonment, with half the sentence being a suspended one with the requirements that he regularly report to a probation officer.
+On March 14, he was convicted of the charge and sentenced to a year of imprisonment, with half the sentence being a suspended one with the requirement that he regularly report to a probation officer.
 McGahuey did not comply with these terms and instead fled to Medford, Oregon, where he continued to work as a logger.

 While residing there, he began a romantic relationship with 32-year-old Loris Mae Holt, who lived separately from her estranged husband together with her 2-year-old son, Rod Cameron, at an apartment in Central Point.
 McGahuey eventually moved in to live in with them, but his relationship with Holt eventually started to degrade due to his violent outbursts.
 On February 13, 1961, during a heated argument, McGahuey proceeded to hit her on the head with a hammer, before proceeding to strangle, stab her twice in the chest with a knife and then ultimately shoot her in the head with a pistol.
 Reportedly unwilling to let the young boy grow up without a mother, he went to Rod's room and hit him once on the head with the hammer, killing him instantly.

 After the murders, McGahuey wrapped the bodies in blankets and hid them in a closet before leaving.
 He later returned to the apartment, but after he found that it was locked from the inside, he broke in through the window to check if there was anything that could implicate him.
 McGahuey then barricaded the door with furniture and left through a window after cutting the screen.
 In an attempt to create an alibi for himself, he got on a freight train and went to California, returning to Medford a week later.
 He was sitting in a restaurant when he was spotted by Holt's estranged husband, Charles, who had recently been released from custody after being questioned as a suspect in the double murders.